-- Maintain high levels of attendance and to inform their Progress Tutor and teacher as soon as practicable if for any reason they are unable to attend a lesson or other programmed events. - Avoid absence as a result of family holidays or other unauthorised absence. - Arrive at, and be ready to start learning at, the published start time of each lesson. - Avoid making non-emergency medical or dental appointments during college hours.
-Where this is unavoidable but essential parents should also notify the college in advance of these appointments wherever possible and proof of the appointment must be provided. - Take responsibility for catching up on any work missed through absence.
+- Maintain high levels of attendance and to inform their Progress Tutor and teacher as soon as practicable if for any reason they are unable to attend a lesson or other programmed events. - Avoid absence as a result of family holidays or other unauthorised absence such as driving lessons or employment. - Arrive at, and be ready to start learning at, the published start time of each lesson. - Avoid making non-emergency medical or dental appointments during college hours.
+Where this is unavoidable but essential parents should also notify the college in advance of these appointments wherever possible and proof of the appointment must be provided.

+Take responsibility for catching up on any work missed through absence.